 7.)
 Submit official test scores, either GRE or MCAT.

-•Materials from steps 3, 4, 5, & 6 should be submitted directly to the Graduate Program Director, Dr. Jeffrey Petersen.
+•Materials from steps 3, 4, 5, & 6 should be submitted directly to the Doctoral Program Director, Dr. Paul Gordon.

 Review of completed applications will begin as soon received.